MoonRivers21/taskAppFilament/README.md

         <br>
-    - You may also browse the API Documentation inside the web app just go to the url " http://localhost:8000/docs" and checkout the ENDPOINTS menu take note:ALL API Endpoints are protected by sanctum so you may experience a failure test inside the API documentation, you can test the API via Postman or any other 3rd party tools API Tester and use the generated TOKEN from WebApp to test all the endpoints.
+    - You may also browse the API Documentation inside the web app just go to the url " http://localhost:8000/docs" and checkout the ENDPOINTS menu take note:ALL API Endpoints are protected by sanctum, so you may experience a failure test inside the API documentation, you can test the API via Postman or any other 3rd party tools API Tester and use the generated TOKEN from WebApp to test all the endpoints.